FredHutch/easybuild-life-sciences/docs/toolchains/foss-2022b.md

  FOSS - Free Open Source Software.
 GNU Compiler Collection (GCC) based compiler toolchain, including OpenMPI for MPI support, OpenBLAS (BLAS and LAPACK support), FFTW and ScaLAPACK.

- New to the 2021b toolchain is support for FlexiBLAS.
-There are so many linear algebra libraries that a new library needed to be created.
-FlexiBLAS is not really a library but a wrapper to BLAS and LAPACK.
-The author has a nice video introduction and has done much work clean up the calling interfaces for BLAS and LAPACK.
-You can code to one standard and swap dynamicly without re-compiling.

 ### Package List
  * [GCCcore-12.2.0](https://gcc.gnu.org/)The GNU Compiler Collection includes front ends for C, C++, Objective-C, Fortran, Java, and Ada, as well as libraries for these languages (libstdc++, libgcj,...).